Skip to content

 Folding Clasp

 Used by Rolex on their Oyster bracelets.
-Features a folding mechanism with a safety catch that snaps over the main clasp, sometimes or most of the time with secured screws.
+Features a folding mechanism with a safety catch that snaps over the main clasp.

 Double Deployant Clasp